marielisepicard/42corewar/README.md

 - st → write a value on the game board
 - live → allow a process to say alive.

 An instruction is executed when it's read by a cursor, the moving parts with inverted color.
-Cursors are reaad from the game board.
+Cursors are read from the game board.
 Each player has one cursor at the beginning of a game.
 The game advances as the cursors read the instructions stored in the VM.
 If they end up on a faulty command or a blank memory, it moves to the next byte.

 ## To summarize: